 How cool would it be if we could build an assistant that could actually help people and integrate with Mendix.
-Well, guess what we did?
+Well, guess what we did with our Google Home?
 Just that!

 Not too long ago, I told you about my first experiences with building a personal assistant using Dialogflow, by Google for Google Assistant.
 In that blog, I also mentioned that it was fairly basic and there are loads of possibilities in Dialogflow and ‘Actions on Google’ which I didn’t explore yet.
 How cool would it be if we could build an assistant that could actually help people and integrate with Mendix.
 Well, guess what we did?
 Just that!